MINNESOTA COURT RULES

 (a)Trial de novo.

-Any person aggrieved by an order for judgment entered in conciliation court after contested trial may remove the cause to district court for trial de novo (new trial).
+Any person aggrieved by an order for judgment entered in conciliation court after contested trial may remove the case to district court for trial de novo (new trial).
 An "aggrieved person" may be either the judgment debtor or creditor.

 (b)Removal Procedure.

-To effect removal, the aggrieved party must perform all the following within 21 days after the date the court administrator transmitted to that party notice of the judgment order:
+To effect removal, the aggrieved party must perform all the following actions within 21 days after the date the court administrator transmitted to that party notice of the judgment order:

 (3) File with the court administrator an affidavit by the aggrieved party or that party's lawyer stating that the removal is made in good faith and not for purposes of delay.